hannibal002/SkyHanni/FEATURES.md

 + Highlight the selected template in the stats tuning inventory.
 + Show the stats for the tuning point templates.
 + Highlight depleted Bonzo's Masks in your inventory.
-+ Highlight stuff that is missing in the skyblock level guide inventory.
++ Highlight stuff that is missing in the SkyBlock level guide inventory.
 + **Auction Highlighter** - Highlight own items that are sold in green and that are expired in red.
 + **Unclaimed Rewards** - Highlight contests with unclaimed rewards in the jacob inventory.
 + **Duplicate Hider** - Hides duplicate farming contests in the inventory.